Locklizard

 How to sell online courses securely – stop sharing, editing, copying & printing

-When elearning courses are delivered or sold outside a controlled classroom environment you need a secure DRM system in place to protect online courses and course content from theft, unauthorized sharing and distribution.
+When e-learning courses are delivered or sold outside a controlled classroom environment, you need a secure DRM system in place to protect online courses and course content from theft, unauthorized sharing, and distribution.

 How to sell online courses securely & prevent sharing

 Traditionally, training courses would be taught in a controlled environment with students given access to a company’s computer systems and devices.
-With remote learning, students use their own devices (be that a computer or mobile device) enabling content to be easily shared with others since it is now under their control instead of yours.
+With remote learning, students use their own devices (be it a computer or mobile device).
+This allows content to be easily shared with others since it is now under their control instead of yours.
+When you are selling online courses or coursework that is made up of digital documents (and therefore easily copied and distributed), you need a Digital Rights Management (DRM) system that was designed to work regardless of the infrastructure they are used in.
 Locklizard’s DRM for training course content ensures that e-learning materials are always under your control and cannot be easily shared with unauthorized users.

-Protecting online courses and course content from theft & illegal distribution
+Protecting online course content from illegal distribution

 3. Preventing users from sharing logins to online courses.